 - Spanned volumes are not supported.
 Spanned volume support is available for agent-based backups only.

-- Volumes formatted as ReFS are not supported.
+- Volumes formatted using Microsoft's ReFS are not supported.

 - Agentless backups from a Physical Device (and failover for Virtual SIRIS) operate over Network Block Driver Transport Method; consequently are restricted in speed they may operate at, specifically to a maximum of 40% of the management network interface.